SNRNP40

-WD repeat domain 57 (U5 snRNP specific), also known as WDR57, is a gene found in many organisms, including, but not limited to Homo sapiens, Gallus gallus, Pan troglodytes, Canus familiaris, Bos taurus, Mus musculus, and Rattus norvegicus.
+U5 small nuclear ribonucleoprotein 40 kDa protein (or U5-40K) is a protein that in humans is encoded by the gene SNRNP40 (previously WDR57).
+This gene is found in many organisms, including, but not limited to Homo sapiens, Gallus gallus, Pan troglodytes, Canus familiaris, Bos taurus, Mus musculus, and Rattus norvegicus.

 Function

-This gene encodes a component of the U5 small nuclear ribonucleoprotein (snRNP) particle.
+U5-40K is a component of the U5 small nuclear ribonucleoprotein (snRNP) particle.
 The U5 snRNP is part of the spliceosome, a multiprotein complex that catalyzes the removal of introns from pre-messenger RNAs.

 Interactions

-WDR57 has been shown to interact with PRPF8 and EFTUD2.
+U5-40K has been shown to interact with PRPF8 and EFTUD2.